top of page

 One Kit Kat tweet encouraged consumers to kick off their day with their treat.
 A different tweet praised competitor Twix for its 56 years in the business and admitted to thinking their product was delicious.

-Researchers pointed out that "Individuals who viewed the tweet where Kit Kat praised Twix exhibited a 34% higher frequency in purchasing Kit Kat compared to those who encountered the tweet focusing on Kit Kat's own product."
+Researchers pointed out, "Individuals who viewed the tweet where Kit Kat praised Twix exhibited a 34% higher frequency in purchasing Kit Kat compared to those who encountered the tweet focusing on Kit Kat's own product."

 Meanwhile, Twix sales did not get a boost even after Kit Kat acknowledged that their candy bar was delicious.